coolbutuseless/xxhashlite/README.md

 that code.
 With this latest version of xxHash, the new (even faster) hash functions, `xxh3_64bits` and `xxhash128`, are considered stable.

+## ToDo

+- `xxhash_raw()` should accept strings
+- `xxhash_file()` use streaming interface to hash incrementally
+- Skip first 18+n bytes when serializing - this is all very speific information like R_VERSION number which would change on every minor version bump.
+See `rlang::hash()` implementation for details.

 ## Notes

 - Only supports R versions \>= v3.5.0 as this is when the serialization